cirosantilli/db/mysql.md

     SELECT * FROM t;
     DROP TABLE t;

-##column constraints
+## Column constraints

 Besides the data type, each column may have one or more of several constraints.

 There are two syntaxes for defining constraints:

 -   on the same line as the row.

     Example: